ethereumclassic/ethereumclassic.github.io/content/blog/2022-03-17-etc-welcomes-ethash-miners/index.en.md

 New ETChash miners will find comfort in knowing that Ethereum Classic made a long-term commitment to [Proof of Work](https://ethereumclassic.org/why-classic/proof-of-work) consensus through the network's [Die Hard Upgrade](http://ecips.ethereumclassic.org/ECIPs/ecip-1041) in 2018.

 If you're new to the ETC mining ecosystem, you've found a long-term home on Ethereum Classic.
-A network where you can properly plan your Capex / Opex around a stable network with a [predictable monetary policy](https://ethereumclassic.org/why-classic/sound-money).
+A battle-tested network where you can properly plan your mining business' capital and operational expenditures around a predictable [monetary policy](https://ethereumclassic.org/why-classic/sound-money) and stable network that is [widely integrated](https://ethereumclassic.org/services) throughout the cryptoverse.

 The [Ethereum Classic Discord](https://ethereumclassic.org/discord) has an active mining community to help in your transition planning.
 Please join the conversation.